Recently, a Global Call Centre benchmarking report made the rounds, stating that the industry standard average call centre abandonment rate was 12%.

 Agents & Abandonment rate

-No – your Agents don’t control Abandonment rate – sorry but that’s just silly.
+No – your Agents don’t control the Abandonment rate – sorry but that’s just silly.

 When you use accepted practices to calculate and schedule the number of Agents you need in place to achieve a predetermined Service Level and those Agents are actually there, logged in and part of Capacity – they’re contributing to Service Level performance.